Factors associated with effectiveness of interventions to prevent obesity in children: a synthesis of evidence from 204 randomized trials

 Abstract

-Introduction: We aim to identify effective characteristics of behaviour change (physical activity and diet) interventions that prevent obesity in children aged 5 to 18 years.
+We aim to identify effective characteristics of behavioural change (physical activity and diet) interventions that prevent obesity in children aged 5 to 18 years.

-Results: We included 204 trials (255 intervention arms) reporting data on BMI, either unstandardized or measured as a z-score (zBMI) or percentile.
+We included 204 trials (255 intervention arms) reporting data on body mass index (BMI), either unstandardised or measured as a z-score (zBMI) or percentile.
 Interventions were effective on average (MD in zBMI −0.037, 95% credible interval −0.053 to −0.022).
-The greatest effects were associated with medium term follow-up (9 to <15 months) and older children (12 to 18 years).
-We found evidence of small beneficial effects for interventions targeting physical activity alone compared with diet alone (difference in MDs −0.227, −0.362 to −0.090) and small unfavorable effects for interventions that involved a change to the structural environment (typically the school food environment) (difference in MDs 0.05, 0.017 to 0.085).
-Accounting for interactions between covariates, the most effective combination of intervention characteristics was to intervene in the school setting, with an individualized element to delivery, targeting physical activity, using multiple strategies of short duration and high intensity, and involving modification of behaviour through participation in activities.
+The greatest effects were associated with medium-term follow-up (nine to <15 months) and older children (12 to 18 years).
+We found evidence of small beneficial effects for interventions targeting physical activity alone compared with diet alone (difference in MDs −0.227,–0.362 to −0.090) and small unfavourable effects for interventions that involved a change to the structural environment (typically the school food environment) (difference in MDs 0.05, 0.017 to 0.085).
+Accounting for interactions between covariates, the most effective combination of intervention characteristics was to intervene in the school setting, with an individualised element to delivery, targeting physical activity, using multiple strategies of short duration and high intensity and involving modification of behaviour through participation in activities.

 Original languageEnglish